-Every year lots of articles come out about "how to brine a turkey" just in time for Thanksgiving.
+Every year lots of articles come out about "how to brine a turkey" just in time for the holidays.
 There are people who swear by brining, to be sure, but not everyone brines.

 So, should you brine your turkey?
 Only you can decide.
 To help, we've provided some pros and cons to this popular turkey preparation.

 The pros are a well-seasoned and juicy bird.
 By soaking a turkey in a salt solution (yes, many brines also have sugar and spices, but without the salt you get nothing), the power of osmosis—where cells like to have similar water-salt balances—makes sure that the sodium in the brine gets infused throughout the turkey along with extra water.

 The cons are practical and, to some minds, culinary.
 First, on the practical side, it can be tricky to brine a giant Thanksgiving turkey since it needs to be submerged in the liquid, so you need a food-grade container significantly larger than the turkey.
 A large cooler works, but a trash bag doesn't.

 Secondly, we approach the culinary reasons.
 As Harold McGee, renowned food scientist and experimenter once claimed, "You'd be angry with your butcher if he did it."
 Why would you not want your butcher to brine your turkey?
 Brining, or soaking meat in a salt-water solution, uses the power of osmosis to force the turkey or other meat to draw up water into itself.
 The theory is that the meat ends up juicier and moister that way.
 The problem is that it is a fake juiciness.
 Real juiciness comes from the meat holding on to its own moisture, not holding onto some water (seasoned or not) in which it has been soaked.
 A butcher would do it to add weight to the bird.